 While the IRP outlines a transition from coal to renewable energy sources like solar and wind, 5 000 MW of coal power capacity is forecast to still be operating in 2050.
 Further, new coal power stations are under construction in Kusile and Medupi, with another 1 000 MW expected to come online by 2030.

 As the coal industry employs many people in South Africa- around 87 000– the government has emphasised the importance of a “just transition” to clean energy, finding miners alternative employment.
 However, trade unions in South Africa, many of whose members work in coal mining and in Eskom, the state-controlled coal-based power utility, don’t like the Independent Power Project approach being used to develop renewable energy as it’s all private-sector led.
-They fear that their jobs will go and be replaced by less well-paid and less secure employment.
+They fear that their jobs will be replaced by less well-paid and less secure employment.
 As unemployment approaches 30% in the country, this is a valid concern.

 You might also like: Microplastics Found Near Summit of Mount Everest

 Eskom is trying to ease these fears.
 Mandy Rambharos, Eskom’s head of just energy transition, says “We can’t be irresponsible.
 As we are shutting down plants, how do we replace that so that we have the electricity options still but also ensure that we’re not impeding on socio-economic development?”

 The government plans to close down old coal power plants and invest in renewable energy; the LEDS says that South Africa has “favourable conditions for wind power” and is “ideal for solar power.”

 The government is also trying to get renewables built by private companies through its Renewable Energy Independent Power Producer (REIPP) scheme, which has so far mobilised over $15bn of investment.